-Preschool K-3 4-8 9-12 Employees Page # Plan for full reopening in Spring 2021 Schools will operate with a st Employees will be on-site Monday through Friday.
-10 Remote Learning Option Any student may enroll in a fully remote program at any time: enrollment must be until the end of the year.
+Preschool K-3 4-8 9-12 Employees Page # The District plans to open in May 2021 under a green threat level.
+Schools will operate with a st Employees will be on-site Monday through Friday.
+10 Remote Learning Option Any student may enroll in a fully remote program at any time: enrollment must be until the end of the term.
+Exceptions made on a case by case basis.
 A remote learning program may be offered to preschool students with educational disabilities on a case by case basis.
-A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District.
-14 Daily Screening for Illness Parents are required t and verify that the scr Employees will engage in a health screening.
-19 Any student or emplo to have COVID-19 mu Employees must cont • Social Distancing Students and employer rooms will be seated a school, and dismissed used.
+A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District While many classes can be offered remotely by the District, students may supplement, if needed, through VLACS.
+15 Daily Screening for Illness Parents are asked to sand verify that the scrattend on-site will engarrening, daily upon 20 Any student or emplo to have COVID-19 mu Employees must cont Social Distancing Students and employer rooms will be seated a school, and dismissed used.
 Social distancin ments.
-22 Use of Face Coverings in School Students and employees can wear their own face coverings or use district-provided face coverings.
+23 Use of Face Coverings in School Students and employees can wear their own face coverings or use district-provided face coverings.
 Indoor mask breaks allowed under certain circumstances.
-Additional guidance on types of face coverings allowed and alternatives for students with disabilities: see page 34 Not required Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
+Additional guidance on types of face coverings allowed and alternatives for students with disabilities: see page 35 Not required Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times indoors for all employees unless alone in a room or office.
 Required at all times in common areas indoors.
 Required outdoors if social distancing is not possible.
 Required at all times for bus drivers.
-24
+25